Mechanism for Collaborative Federated Learning: Pitfalls of Shapley Values: Mechanisms and Participation Equilibrium

-As we presented in the previous section, Shapley value is the only option if the platform requires certain desirable properties stated in Axiom 1 and 2.
-However, when applied in the real world, Shapley value based mechanism can be vulnerable to dishonest behaviors or manipulations conducted by the participating agents.
-One possible manipulation is the \textit{false-name manipulation}.
-False-name manipulation is the behavior where an agent creates fake identities in the game and then splits her data among two or more identities.
-To be more specific, if the player $k$ splits into $m$ identities, then the original sample $S_k$ is split into $m$ small sub-samples, each containing at least one data sample, and the player $k$ pretends that the $m$ small sub-samples comes from $m$ different (fake) agents.
+According to Proposition \ref{prop: SV-axiom}, the Shapley value is the only mechanism that satisfies all axioms.
+However, in addition to satisfying these axioms, it is also important for a mechanism to remain robust with respect to dishonest behaviors conducted by the participating agents that abuse the mechanism.
+One common abuse is the data splitting behavior across fake identities.
+To be more specific, an agent might create fake multiple identities and then splits their data among these fake identities.
+In other words, if the player $k$ splits into $m$ identities, then the original sample $S_k$ is split into $m$ small sub-samples, each containing at least one data sample, and the player $k$ pretends that the $m$ small sub-samples come from $m$ different (fake) agents.
+Note that, in this work, we do not discuss dishonest behaviors that are adversarial, malicious, or attacking, as it involves safety and security issues in learning and cyber system, which is beyond the scope of this paper.

-We first demonstrate that the allocation mechanism defined by Shapley values suffers the potential risk of false-name manipulation.
-For any agent $k$, suppose agent $k$ adopts false-name manipulation and splits into two fake identities, agents $k_1$ and $k_2$.
-Then we compare the payoff that the original receives, with the total payoff that the two fake agents receive in Theorem \ref{thm: main}. \begin{theorem}[Vulnerability of MCFL Shapley under False-name Manipulation] For any $T, T'\leq i$ such that $T + T' = i$, we have \begin{itemize} \item[(i)] $\psi_{i,k}(v)<\psi_{T,k_1}(v)+\psi_{T',k_2}(v)$ if $v(\cdot)$ is a strictly concave function. \item[(ii)] $\psi_{i,k}(v)=\psi_{T,k_1}(v)+\psi_{T',k_2}(v)$ if $v(\cdot)$ is a linear function. \end{itemize} In other words, with a concave value function, an agent tends to create a duplicated identity and split her original data set for higher benefit allocation.
-Moreover, for an agent $k$ with $m_k$ samples of data, the equilibrium participation profile under MCFL Shapley is: $\tau_{\hat{k}}=1, \ \hat{k}=1,\dots,m_k$, where an agent fully participates in the coalition but splits all the data samples, with each identity contributes one sample. \end{theorem}

-Normally, $v(|\BFtau_{\mathcal{A}}|)$ is a strictly increasing and concave function for many business or operations decisions.
-In Appendix \ref{sec: appendix-section3}, we provide a specific example for $v(|\BFtau_{\mathcal{A}}|)$ being a strictly increasing and concave function for pricing under uncertainty.
-Theorem \ref{thm: main} suggests that, while Shapley value satisfies all the desired properties and encourages full participation in providing all data samples, it inherently incentivizes agents to split data with fake identities.
-While this dishonest behavior does not impact the total coalition surplus $v(|\BFtau_{\mathcal{A}}|)$, which only depends on the total number of samples in the coalition, it significantly hurts the performance of the FL algorithm.
-In the next section, we further elaborate on how the false-name manipulation hurts the learning process, and may further decrease the overall system efficiency.
+In the following, we further discuss the participation equilibrium induced by the two mechanisms -- MCFL Shapley value and Marginal contribution, considering potential risk of data splitting across duplicated fake identities.